THE PRIZE FOR THE 21 BEST POETRY BOOKS OF THE 21ST CENTURY, IN ENGLISH

 Once a book

-has been submitted, it will be publicly recorded (title, author and publisher listed) on our BLOG HERE WITHIN 72 HOURS – duplications
+has been submitted, it will be publicly recorded (title, author and publisher listed) on a specially-designed website page within 2-4 weeks – duplications

 will be refunded.
 Each book will require one copy to be physically submitted